Antonako1/battosh/README.md

 ## Releasing

-In .\release_building, run win.bat and then linux.sh to build all the release binaries
+In .\release_building, run win.bat and linux.sh to build all the release binaries